 - k Only one person is permitted to speak at a time.
-If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairman of the Council may in his absence be done by, to or before the Vice-Chairman of the Council (if any). - The Chairman, if present, shall preside at a meeting.
-If the Chairman is absent from a meeting, the Vice-Chairman, if present, shall preside.
-If both the Chairman and the Vice-Chairman are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors or councillors with voting rights present and voting. - The chairman of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his casting vote whether or not he gave an original vote.
+If more than one person wants to speak, the Chair of the meeting shall direct the order of speaking. - The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - m Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in their absence be done by, to or before the Vice-Chair of the Council (if any). - n The Chair, if present, shall preside at a meeting.
+If the Chair is absent from a meeting, the Vice-Chair, if present, shall preside.
+If both the Chair and the Vice-Chair are absent from a meeting, a Member as chosen by the Members present at the meeting shall preside at the meeting. - Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the Members or Members with voting rights present and voting. - p The Chair of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise their casting vote whether or not he gave an original vote.
+See standing orders 5(i) and (j) below for the different rules that apply in the election of the Chair of the Council at the annual meeting of the council. - q Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a Member, the voting on any question shall be recorded so as to show whether each Member present and voting gave their vote for or against that question. at any time before the next item on the agenda is considered. - r of hands.
+At the request of a Member, the voting on any question shall be recorded - s so as to show whether each Member present and voting gave their vote for or - t against that question, at any time before the next item on the agenda is considered'. - u If requested, co-option votes can be undertaken by signed ballot, with votes being discounted if they are not signed appropriately.

-See standing orders 5(i) and (j) below for the different rules that apply in the election of the Chairman of the Council at the annual meeting of the council. - q Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - r If requested, co-option votes can be undertaken by signed ballot, with votes being discounted if they are not signed appropriately. - s The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors present and absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - v. if there was a public participation session; and - vi. the resolutions made. - A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of
+- s The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of Members present and absent; - iii. interests that have been declared by Members and non-Members with voting rights; - iv. whether a Member or non-Member with voting rights left the meeting when matters that they held interests in were being considered; - v. if there was a public participation session; and - vi. the resolutions made.